EimaMei/HPL/README.md

 - [ ] Event creation.
 - [ ] Proper localisation.

-## Step 4: Adding in basic programming features into HCL
+## Step 4: Adding in additional basic programming features into HCL
-Now that the language can build some basic hoi4 code, we now have a development environment.
+Now that the language can build quite some HOI4 code, by now we should have a stable development environment.
 So now we can build-upon HCL and add new coding features.
 These features are, but not limited to:
 - [ ] Arrays.
 - [ ] Implement basic math (+, -, /, *).
 - [ ] Implement basic operators (&&, ||, ==, !=, >=, <=).